nagasudhirpulla/taming_python/blog/skills/logging_logger_adapter.md

 * Adding contextual data in logs may be useful for easy debugging of the logs and also add new attributes for efficient querying and filtering of the logs
 * For example if additional attributes like process Id, application name, etc. are added in each log, searching and debugging logs can be more efficient

-## Add context data in a single log
+## Add context in a single log using "extra"
 ```py
 import logging
 import os